 Certified Board Member (CBM) Forums

-SCHOOL FINANCE FORUM
+SCHOOL FINANCE

 Participants will learn about full-time equivalent (FTE) weights, and the importance of accurate full-time equivalent (FTE) student enrollment projections, as well as how to calculate weighted FTE values.